marcellobullo/ot-resampling/README.md

 # Test-time Verification via Optimal Transport: Coverage, ROC, & Sub-optimality
 Official repository for "Test-time Verification via Optimal Transport: Coverage, ROC, &amp; Sub-optimality"
 <img src="intro_plot.png" width="1200"/>

+📎 **Abstract**: While test-time scaling with verification has shown promise in improving the performance of large language models (LLMs), role of the verifier and its imperfections remain underexplored.
+The effect of verification manifests through interactions of three quantities: (i) the generator’s *coverage*, (ii) the verifier’s *region of convergence* (ROC), and (iii) the sampling algorithm’s *sub-optimality*.
+Though recent studies capture subsets of these factors, a unified framework quantifying the geometry of their interplay is missing.
+We frame verifiable test-time scaling as a transport problem.
+This characterizes the interaction of coverage, ROC, and sub-optimality, and uncovers that the sub-optimality–coverage curve exhibits three regimes.
+A *transport regime* — where sub-optimality increases with coverage, a *policy improvement regime* — where sub-optimality may decrease with coverage, depending on the verifier’s ROC, and a *saturation regime* — where sub-optimality plateaus, unaffected by coverage.
+We further propose and analyse two classes of sampling algorithms — *sequential* and *batched* — and examine how their computational complexities shape these trade-offs.
+Empirical results with Qwen, Llama, and Gemma models corroborate our theoretical findings.

+---